splunk/public-o11y-docs/admin/authentication/SSO/sso-AzureAD.rst

 .. _sso-azure:

 *********************************************************************
-Configure an Azure Active Directory (Azure AD) SSO integration
+Configure an Microsoft Entra (Azure AD) SSO integration
 *********************************************************************

 .. meta::
-   :description: Configure the Microsoft Azure Active Directory (Azure AD) integration to let users log in to Observability Cloud using their Azure AD account.
+   :description: Configure the Microsoft Microsoft Entra (Azure AD) integration to let users log in to Observability Cloud using their Azure AD account.

-The Microsoft Azure Active Directory (Azure AD) integration lets users log in to Observability Cloud using their Azure AD account.
+The Microsoft Microsoft Entra (Azure AD) integration lets users log in to Observability Cloud using their Azure AD account.

 Before you begin configuring the Azure AD integration, ensure you have completed the steps in :new-page-ref:`sso-label`, including the section :ref:`Name an SSO integration<naming-note-sso>` to learn about naming your integrations.